Chinmay-rai/cybersec-learning/day28-linux-redirection-and-vi-editor.md

 - Linux tools become much more powerful when combined together using pipes and redirection

 ## Next Step
-- Continue learning Linux text processing and system management concepts
+- Learn the fundamentals of system and security logs, then begin exploring SIEM tools